tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.85
+ * The value-side of meta-properties on n-cube, axis, or column can now be any Java primitive type, String, Date, BigDecimal, BigInteger, Point2D, Point3D, LatLon, byte[], or any CommandCell
 * 3.4.84
  * A default cell value can be specified by a column meta-property ('default_value').
 If columns on different axes specify a default value, then the value at the intersection is the same as the column default if the intersecting columns have the same value, otherwise the n-cube level default is returned.
  * The priority for cell value is 1) specified cell value, 2) column-level default, 3) n-cube default, 4) passed in default value to `at()`, `getCell()`.